osuosl/ganeti_webmgr/docs/source/features/ganetiviz.rst

 Ganetiviz uses the Cytoscape JS library to render network graphs, where ganeti nodes are represented as vertices and failover directions are shown as edges.

-The graph is interactive and has the following features-
+The graph is interactive and has the following features:

 Features
 ~~~~~~~~